 Birgit Smith Burton

-Birgit earned a bachelor's degree in media communications from Medaille College in Buffalo, New York and serves on its board of Trustees.
+Birgit holds a bachelor's degree in media communications from Medaille College in Buffalo, New York and serves on its board of Trustees.